8 Weird Things That Only Exist in Japan

 7. Seasonal items are… well, seasonal

-That choco-mint ice cream you loved last month?
-Sorry, summer is already over.
-Are you missing the lovely strawberry shortcakes you had seen everywhere at some point?
-That’s because you have to wait until Christmas season.
-What happened to all the sweet potato drinks and sweets?
-Those are just for the autumn season.
-So you’re going back home for Christmas and want to buy some affordable and cute fans and tenugui towels as souvenirs for friends & family?
-You’re out of luck I’m afraid.
-Living in Japan will teach you to be quick to snatch those seasonal items when you see them, because they’re never around for long… until next year, that is.
+It took me a couple of years to have this one completely figured out.
+That choco-mint ice cream me and my friends loved?
+Poof!
+Gone as soon as summer was over.
+What happened to all the lovely strawberry shortcakes I had seen everywhere at some point?
+I realized I had to wait until the Christmas season.
+Why can’t I enjoy all those delicious sweet potato drinks and desserts during spring?
+Turns out those are just for the autumn-winter season.
+Oh, and that time I was going back home for Christmas and wanted to buy some affordable and cute fans and tenugui towels as souvenirs for friends & family?
+You should’ve seen the puzzled faces of the poor shop employees whenever I asked for those items as I was supposed to buy them in summer.
+Lesson learned: Living in Japan will teach you to be quick to snatch those seasonal items when you see them, because they’re never around for long… until next year, that is.

 8. Supermarkets evening bargains

-Depending on where you’re from, grocery prices may be one of the biggest culture shocks of living in Japan.
+Depending on where you’re from, grocery prices may be one of the biggest culture shocks.
+As a Spaniard used to buy cheap fruits and vegetables all year round, supermarket prices were quite surprising.
 Particularly if you’re on a budget as a student on a part-time job’s salary, shopping for weekly offers and bargains across different grocery stores in your neighborhood is a must.
 But most supermarkets start to apply hefty discounts to various items like readymade meals in the evening, so that’s usually the perfect time to be on the lookout to get your dinner.
 Except… you’re not the only one aware of this so depending on the time, you’ll have to be on the lookout for others trying to get that nice sushi bento at 50% off.
 Ever seen people seemingly walking aimlessly around the bento areas during the evening?
 Now you know what they’re waiting for.

 Want to find out by yourself what living in Japan is like?